Vranje: Sport

-The city has one top-flight association football team, Dinamo Vranje.
+The city used to have an association football team, Dinamo Vranje, which has since been disbanded.

 Economy

 Vranje is located in southern Serbia, on Corridor X near the border with North Macedonia and Bulgaria.
 The distance from Thessalonica international harbor is 285 km; distance from the international airports of Skopje and Niš are 90 km.
 Vranje has a long tradition of industrial production, trade, and tourism and is rich in natural resources, such as forests and geothermal resources.

 Until the second half of the 20th century Vranje was a craftsman town.
 The crafts included weaving, water-milling, and carriages craft.
 With the beginning of industrialization in the 1960s, many of these crafts disappeared.
 In those years, many factories were opened, such as the Tobacco Industry of Vranje (Дуванска индустрија Врање), Simpo, Koštana (shoe factory), Yumco (cotton plant), Alfa Plam (technical goods), SZP Zavarivač Vranje and others.

 The most common industries in the city of Vranje are timber industry, clothing, footwear and furniture, food and beverages, agricultural, textile industry, chemical industry, construction industry, machinery and equipment, and business services.
 There are more than 2,500 small- and medium-size companies.
 To potential investors there are industrial sites, with plan documents and furnished infrastructure.
 Among the companies with business locations in the city are British American Tobacco, Simpo, Sanch, Mladenovic D.O.O, Kenda Farben, Danny style, OMV and Hellenic Petroleum.

 As of September 2017, Vranje has one of 14 free economic zones established in Serbia.